J-PAL/stata_PII_scan/README.md

 ## Description

-This do-file will scan all .dta files within a directory and all of its subdirectories for potential PII.
+This file will scan all .dta files within a directory and all of its subdirectories for potential PII.
 A list of potential PII is saved to pii_stata_output.xlsx.

+The .ado file can be used in place of the .do file if the users prefers.

 Potential PII includes the following:
 - Variables with names or labels containing any of the strings in the search strings list (see below)